m-ocean-it/restic-wrapper/README.md

 ## About

-This script allows backing up multiple paths (specified in a config file) at once using Restic.
+This script allows backing up multiple file paths (specified in a config file) at once to an S3-compatible storage using Restic.

 ## How to use